google/gapid/kokoro/README.md

    └─ Info.plist
 ```

-Along with the `.dmg` disk image, a `.zip` file with the same content's as
+Along with the `.dmg` disk image, a `.zip` file with the same contents as
 inside the `Contents/MacOS/` folder of the `.app` package is built:

 ```